 arr.
 SATB, brass and piano

 Scherzo for brass quartet (PHM)

 arranged for brass band (PHM)

-A Shepherd’s Carol, arranged for SATB choir (PHM)
+A Shepherd’s Carol, adapted from incidental music for SATB choir (PHM)

 Sinfonia Concertante for cornet and band (PHM)

 Suite for orchestra (1950)

 Sweet Hour or Prayer, arranged by WH for trombone and piano (PHM)